 - (a) Summative assessments are used primarily for student, school, and district accountability.
 They typically include assessments such as end-of-course tests, chapter tests, state assessments, and national assessments such as the National Assessment of Educational Progress (NAEP).
-Some state and national assessment results are reported publicly to provide to parents and the broader community with information about student, school and district performance and the effects of school- and program-improvement plans. - (b) The district's role in summative assessments is to guide the development of assessments and to coordinate the administration of district, state, and national tests.
+Some state and national assessment results from these assessments are reported publicly to provide to parents and the broader community with information about student, school, and district performance and the effects of school- and program-improvement plans. - (b) The district's role in summative assessments is to guide the development of common end-of-course tests and assessments and to coordinate the administration of district, state, and national tests.
 The district is responsible for reporting the results from state and national assessments in a manner consistent with state and federal guidelines and district policy.
+Including reporting value added analyses of standardized test data.
 The district will also use the data for district improvement planning, school interventions, and program/policy-evaluation research.
 The role of school personnel is to administer the summative assessments consistent with Administrative Policy 2.14, Assessment Ethics, and to use the data, as applicable, for grade reporting and school-improvement planning.